lasith-kg/dispatch-workflow/README.md

 When interacting with the GitHub REST API, it's beneficial to handle potential flakiness by employing exponential backoff.
 This action allows users to customize this behavior through optional parameters, although the default values work well for most scenarios.

 - `starting-delay-ms`: The initial delay, in milliseconds, before the first API call attempt.
-- `max-attempts`: The maximum number of times to attempt GitHub API requests.
+- `max-attempts`: The maximum number of times to attempt read-only GitHub API requests.
 - `time-multiple`: The factor by which the `starting-delay-ms` is multiplied for each reattempt, influencing the delay duration.

 ```yaml